Product and coproduct in string topology: Equivalence of the new and old definitions

-The map $\kappa _{C\!S}$ is again continuous, and is an inverse for $\nu _{C\!S}$.
-The compatibility of $\nu_{CS}$ and $\nu_M$ follows from the properties of $h$. \end{proof}
+The map $\kappa _{\CS}$ is again continuous, and is an inverse for $\nu _{\CS}$.
+The compatibility of $\nu_{\CS}$ and $\nu_M$ follows from the properties of $h$. \end{proof}

-Note that the inverse $\kappa_{C\!
-S}$ of the tubular embedding $\nu_{C\!
-S}$ extends to a ``collapse map'', for which we use the same notation,
+Note that the inverse $\kappa_{\CS}$ of the tubular embedding $\nu_{\CS}$ extends to a ``collapse map'', for which we use the same notation,

 by taking $(\gamma,\delta)$ to $\kappa(\gamma,\delta)=\nu_{C\!
-S}^{-1}(\gamma,\delta)$ if $(\gamma,\delta)\in U_{CS}$ and to the basepoint otherwise.
-Restricted to $U_{CS}$, this map has two components: $\kappa_{C\!
-S}=(k_{C\!
-S},V)$, where
+S}^{-1}(\gamma,\delta)$ if $(\gamma,\delta)\in U_{\CS}$ and to the basepoint otherwise.
+Restricted to $U_{\CS}$, this map has two components: $\kappa_{C\!
+S}=(k_{\CS},v_{\CS})$, where

 is a retraction map.
-We will now show that our retraction map $R_{CS}$ of Section~\ref{sec:newCS} that add sticks instead of deforming the loops, gives an approximation of the retraction component $k_{C\!
-S}$ of the collapse map.
+We will now show that our retraction map $R_{\CS}$ of Section~\ref{sec:newCS} that add sticks instead of deforming the loops, gives an approximation of the retraction component $k_{\CS}$ of the collapse map, and that both maps are homotopy inverses to the inclusion.